kapatel123/TwitterAPI-SentimentAnalysis/README.md

 Sentiment Analysis of Elon Musk's tweets.

-Good exercise to collect unstructured data, learn about sentiment analysis packages/tools and then tie it to LSTM Neural Networks to predict
+Good exercise to collect unstructured data, learn about sentiment analysis packages/tools, and tie it to LSTM Neural Networks to predict
 Tesla stock prices